 You may not have thought much about the first twinges of heel pain.
 You pushed through and continued with your normal activities.
 But the pain has become unbearable.
 You are no longer able to run or play pick-up basketball.

 Or perhaps you are not the one who is suffering, but you are worried about your child who is unable to play the sport he or she loves because of heel pain.
 You have reason to be concerned.
-Many youth coaches are unaware of the causes and symptoms of plantar fasciitis and Achilles tendonitis and push their young athletes toward injury.
+Many youth coaches are unaware of the causes and symptoms of growth plate injuries (apophysitis) and push their young athletes toward injury.

 Before you or your child gets any worse, come into Center Grove Foot & Ankle Care for a complete evaluation by our experienced podiatrist, Dr. Mark Runkle.
 He will diagnose the cause of the heel pain and will begin with the most conservative treatments first.

 The leading cause of heel pain is plantar fasciitis, but there are a variety of other possible conditions that cause intense heel pain.
 When you go to your pediatrician or general practitioner for treatment, it is likely that other possibilities will not be considered and you will waste time and money on the wrong treatment.
 At Center Grove, Dr. Runkle will conduct an extensive exam to determine the correct diagnosis.
 Conditions he will consider include the following: